swaplycorp/identity/README.md

 cd identity && cargo check
 ```

-Test can be run with the standard `cargo test` command.
+Tests can be run with the standard `cargo test` command.